samtools/hts-specs/htsget.md

 `class`
 _string_
 </td><td>
 For file formats whose specification describes a header and a body, the class indicates which of the two will be retrieved when querying this URL.
+Either all or none of the URLs in the response must have a class attribute.
 The allowed values are `header` and `body`.
 </td></tr>
 </table>